What Is Building Material?

-It is mostly used in repair works, slabs, manhole cover, etc.
+It is mostly used in repair works, slabs, manhole covers, etc.

-Bricks are uses in masonry walls, paths, driveways, fireplace etc.
+Bricks are used in masonry walls, paths, driveways, fireplaces, etc.

 Stone is also one of the oldest types of building materials used since ancient times.
 Stone masonry is made using natural stones and mortar.
 The most common types of stones are sandstone, granite, marble, limestone, and laterite.
 Stone masonry is mostly followed in areas that have locally available stones.